-Description: Indiana bats are dark gray or brown bats with soft fur.
+Indiana bats are dark gray or brown bats with soft fur.
 They look similar to little brown bats and northern long-eared bats.
-One way that scientists can tell the difference between these species is by the size of their feet and the length of their toe hairs!
+One way that scientists can tell the difference between these species is by the size of their feet and the length of their toe hairs.

-Size: Indiana bats are about 3.5 inches in length with a wingspan of 9.5 to 10.5 inches.
+Indiana bats are about 3.5 inches (nine centimeters) in length with a wingspan of 9.5 to 10.5 inches (24 to 27 centimeters).
 Like all bats, they must be incredibly lightweight to fly.
-Adults weigh an average of 7 grams, which is less than the weight of two nickels!
+Adults weigh an average of seven grams, less than the weight of two nickels.

-Diet: Indiana bats are insectivores that prey on beetles, flies, moths, and other flying invertebrates.
+Indiana bats are insectivores that prey on beetles, flies, moths, and other flying invertebrates.
 To locate their prey, most insect-eating bats use a system called echolocation, which is similar to sonar used in ships.
-The bat emits a high frequency sound that bounces off of objects in their environment.
-They can then determine the location and size of prey by listening to the sound echo that returns to them.
+The bat emits a high-frequency sound that bounces off objects in their environment.
+They can then determine the location and size of prey by listening to the echo sound that returns to them.

-Conservation Status: Indiana bats are federally listed as endangered.
+Indiana bats are federally listed as endangered.
 Although they have a large range, they have very few winter roost sites.
 They face a range of threats from humans while in hibernation.
 Spelunkers sometimes wake the bats out of hibernation, causing them to use up precious energy stores.
 People have also been known to invade roost sites and purposefully kill bats.
-Another major threat that emerged in 2006 is white nose syndrome, a fungal disease that infects and kills hibernating bats.
-Indiana bats receive protection in the form of bat-friendly gates that keep humans out of their roost sites, but little is known about how to combat white nose syndrome.
+Another major threat that emerged in 2006 is white-nose syndrome, a fungal disease that infects and kills hibernating bats.
+Indiana bats receive protection in the form of bat-friendly gates that keep humans out of their roost sites, but little is known about how to combat white-nose syndrome.